torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 ---------------------
 Changelog

-2019 11 torvista: under review
+2019 12 torvista: complete revision
 remove table layout
 strict comparisons
-conversion to html with embedded php for IDE
+conversion to html with embedded php html validation expanded error checking for search critera

+Copy-Link

+Copy-Duplicate
+Allow copy-duplicate to the same category
+Added duplication of meta tags
+Removed duplication of media collection (original version showed option, but was not implemented in code)

+Move

+Delete

+Results
+check/uncheck all selectboxes with javascript added option show images

 2019 10 torvista: put on Github.